Generation of Threat: Crediting football players for creating dangerous actions in an unbiased way: Analysis of Chelsea FC in the 2016-2017 season

 \subsection{Results and discussion}

 In Table \ref{tab:dangerchelsea}, we display the different GoT indices for the Chelsea players.
-Figure \ref{fig:graphchelsea} graphically represents the direct interactions between players as well as their GoT$^i$ indices and Figure \ref{fig:bmchelsea} shows the estimated branching matrix.
+We include Monte Carlo estimates of the standard error (SE) for the indices.
+Using the estimated parameters, we generate $100$ sample paths of the same length as the original dataset, and then the parameters are re-estimated again.
+Figure \ref{fig:graphchelsea} graphically represents the direct interactions between players as well as their GoT$^{(ind)}$ indices and Figure \ref{fig:bmchelsea} shows the estimated branching matrix.
 We can identify two buildup schemes along the wings with two triangles: Cahill-Alonso-Matic and Kante-Azpilicueta-Moses.
 The main channel of communication between both sides is based on the Matic-Kante link. \\

 \\ Below is a list of observations on players: